ericausente/basic-njs-plays/README.md

-# 1. Fetching a website resource and convert it to Text
+# 1. Fetching a website resource and convert it to text; serve it to the customer
 Server can be found:  ssh -i /Users/e.ausente/ausente-f5-account-key-value-pair.pem ubuntu@18.143.74.2 Manner of accessing: https://public.kushikimi.xyz/nginxorg